obonaventure/mmtp-book/singlepath.rst

 TCP was designed to be extensible.
 The TCP header contains a TCP Header Length (THL) field that indicates the total length of the TCP header in four-bytes words.
 For the normal header, this field is set to 5, which corresponds to the 20 bytes long TCP header.
 Larger values of the THL field indicate that the segment contains one or more TCP options.
 TCP options are encoded as a Type-Length-Value field.
 The first byte specifies the Type, the second byte indicates the length of the entire TCP option in bytes.
 The utilization of TCP options is usually negotiated during the three-way-exchange.
 The client adds a TCP option in the ``SYN`` segment.
 If the server does not recognize the option, it simply ignores it.
 If the server wants to utilize the extension for the connection, it simply adds the corresponding option in the ``SYN+ACK`` segment.
 This is illustrated in :numref:`fig-tcp-handshake-sack` with the Selective Acknowledgments extension :cite:p:`rfc2018` as an example.

 .. _fig-tcp-handshake-sack:
-.. tikz:: Negotiating the utilization of Selective Acknowledgements during the three-way handshake
+.. tikz:: Negotiating the utilization of Selective Acknowledgments during the three-way handshake
    :libs: positioning, matrix, arrows, math

    \tikzmath{\c1=1;\c2=1.5; \s1=8; \s2=8.5; \max=4.5; }